priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Tech companies can try these stuff, but payloads for measuring stuff need science.
 Instruments' PI are always scientist.
 - Landing on earth is all earth gravity, full of atmosphere.
 But on moon, don't have atmosphere, poor gravity.
 Cannot be fully prepared, need risk assessment.
 - Weight is a concept only where there is gravity.
+- Nothing to show on the science part.
+So investor's get annoyed.
+- A lot of companies in SG have space background.
+Founder of SG hall thrusters Aliena has PhD in plasma propulsion.
+Most successful local SG company.
+SG satellites want propulsion systems put on them.
+Need to launch at high altitude where orbit is stable.
+Have a lot of investors.
+Featured in NASA list of global tech companies.
+- singapore got companies trying to build rocket labs. up to 2 years ago still trying to get system working, never build rocket, so not sustainable. space tech is very capital intensive.
+Aliena company trying to get people to invest in very low earth orbit.